gruvedrift/azure-functions/3-Event-Driven-Data-Processing/README.md

 3) Create and connect Event Grid Subscriptions Everything is automated, so the only steps necessary is to run the `up.sh` script.

+When everything is provisioned, run the `.test_upload.sh` script to upload 5 .png images and trigger the first event grid event: `ItemNeedsReview`.
+Once that is done, you can run the `update_item_documents.sh`.
+It takes 0 or 1 argument:
+0: Returns Document Id's from CosmosDB `inventorydb` container `items`.
+1: Updates an item with some preset values, you can change these as you wish in the `update_item.py` script.

 ### Read more about the Cloud events here:
 https://learn.microsoft.com/en-us/azure/event-grid/cloud-event-schema